mcreng/SmartCarSWTutorial18/5_k60_libbase.md

 In `Pin::Config::MuxControl::kAlt#`, the pins are configured to have the functionalities of `ALT#` in the pin assignment.

-The pin configurations are similar for other protocols, just that the functions for them are located in different places.
+The pin configurations are similar for other protocols, just that the functions for them are located in different places (located at `InitPin(Pin::Name)` function of respective library).

 ### GPIO